algorithmica-org/algorithmica/content/english/hpc/data-structures/binary-search.md

 \end{aligned}
 -->

-So their cache line can also be fetched with one instruction.
+Their cache line can also be fetched with one instruction.
 Interesting… what if we continue this, and instead of fetching direct children, we fetch ahead as many descendants as we can cramp into one cache line?
 That would be $\frac{64}{4} = 16$ elements, our grand-grand-grandchildren with indices from $16k$ to $(16k + 15)$.

 Now, if we prefetch just one of these 16 elements, we will probably only get some but not all of them, as they may cross a cache line boundary.
-We can prefetch the first *and* the last element, but to get away with just one request, we can observe that the index of the first element, $16k$, is divisible by $16$ — and therefore its memory address will be the base address of the array plus something divisible by $16 \cdot 4 = 64$, the cache line size.
-If the array were to begin on a cache line, then these $16$ grand-gran-grandchildren elements will be guaranteed to be on a single cache line.
+We can prefetch the first *and* the last element, but to get away with just one memory request, we need to notice that the index of the first element, $16k$, is divisible by $16$, so its memory address will be the base address of the array plus something divisible by $16 \cdot 4 = 64$, the cache line size.
+If the array were to begin on a cache line, then these $16$ grand-gran-grandchildren elements will be guaranteed to be on a single cache line, which is just what we needed.

-Therefore, we just need to [align](/hpc/cpu-cache/alignment) the array:
+Therefore, we only need to [align](/hpc/cpu-cache/alignment) the array:

 ```c++
 t = (int*) std::aligned_alloc(64, 4 * (n + 1));
 ```

-And then prefetch the element indexed $16 k$ in the main loop:
+And then prefetch the element indexed $16 k$ on each iteration:

 ```c++
 int lower_bound(int x) {